What is Dredging – History, Importance And Effects

 These are fixed in place using anchor piling, known as spuds.

-The main types of Hydraulic Dredges include
+Types of Hydraulic Dredges

 Suction Dredger: It is a stationary dredger generally used for mining sand.
 It is also the best equipment for removing sludge from wastewater treatment plants or where heavy-duty sediment removal is required.
 The suction pipe of this dredger is inserted into the sand deposit, and water jets are used to bring the sand up from the excavation site.
 The sediment can be pumped by sucking the sediments into the pipeline and transferring it to the reclamation site or loaded into barges, depending upon the location and available transfer arrangement.